Congratulations to this year’s Nobel Prize winners for their breakthrough work in discovery science!

 A Japan Times story about this year’s Nobel Prize in physiology or medicine awarded to Japanese microbiologist Yoshinori Ohsumi, shows how Ohsumi’s discoveries “led to a new paradigm in our understanding of how the cell recycles its content” and “opened the path to understanding the fundamental importance of autophagy in many physiological processes.”

-University of Washington president Ana Marie Cauce writes that the work of Nobel Prize winners in Physics, Professor Emeritus David J. Thouless, F. Duncan M. Haldane, and J. Michael Kosterlitz, “is a perfect example of why curiosity-driven basic science is so vital.
+University of Washington president Ana Marie Cauce writes that the work of Nobel Prize winners in Physics, Professor Emeritus David J. Thouless, F. Duncan M. Haldane, and J. Michael Kosterlitz, “is a perfect example of why curiosity-driven discovery science is so vital.
 Not only did [the] discoveries open up entirely new fields of research, but they also have had implications for the electronic devices that power our world today and those that may do so in the future — everything from advanced superconductors to quantum computers to other applications we can hardly imagine.”

 Science reports that the Nobel prize for chemistry was awarded to Jean-Pierre Sauvage of the University of Strasbourg in France, Fraser Stoddart of Northwestern University, Evanston, in Illinois, and Bernard Feringa of the University of Groningen in the Netherlands, “for the design and synthesis of molecular machines.”